 An ability to benchmark and analyze clinical documentation program performance

 The objectives of the CCDS program are to:

-Provide special recognition to those clinical documentation specialists who demonstrate mastery of an acquired body of knowledge and skills in clinical documentation improvement through successful completion of the certification process
+Provide special recognition to those clinical documentation specialists who demonstrate mastery of an acquired body of knowledge and skills in clinical documentation integrity through successful completion of the certification process

 Promote documentation and medical records integrity by helping clinical documentation specialists define and obtain the requisite knowledge and skills necessary to fulfill their responsibilities

-Support compliance efforts by promoting a Code of Ethics for clinical documentation improvement specialists
+Support compliance efforts by promoting a Code of Ethics for clinical documentation integrity specialists

-Assist hospitals and healthcare entities in identifying individuals with substantive knowledge, experience, and skills in clinical documentation improvement for the benefit of their organization
+Assist hospitals and healthcare entities in identifying individuals with substantive knowledge, experience, and skills in clinical documentation integrity for the benefit of their organization

 ACDIS is proud that our credential has been recognized by the American Nurses Credentialing Center’s Magnet Recognition Program®.
 The Certified Clinical Documentation Specialist (CCDS) credential was developed through academically rigorous and ethically sound processes that meet all industry standards.
 Beginning January 2024, the Magnet Recognition Program will only recognize credentials that have been accredited by the Accreditation Board for Specialty Nursing Certification (ABSNC) or the National Commission Certifying Agencies (NCCA).
 It is neither feasible or viable for ACDIS to undergo the application and accreditation process for such designation.